 - Three to four reference letters from professionals and family friends concerning your character/personality traits

-Adoption Angels can provide Home Study services for our clients residing in Texas, for more information please view our fee policy (Section III pg.
-17 of the Adoption Application).
+Adoption Angels can provide Home Study services for our clients residing in Texas, for more information please view our fee policy (pg.
+25 of the Adoptive Parent Application Packet).